SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

 However, if all (or multiple) steady states are sought, using homotopy continuation is better.

 This tutorial describes how to create `NonlinearProblem`s from Catalyst's `ReactionSystemn`s, and how to solve them using NonlinearSolve.
 More extensive descriptions of available solvers and options can be found in [NonlinearSolve's documentation](https://docs.sciml.ai/NonlinearSolve/stable/).
-If you use this in your research, please [cite the NonlinearSolve.jl](@ref nonlinear_solve_citation) and [Catalyst.jl](@ref catalyst_citation) publications.

 ## Basic example
 Let us consider a simple dimerisation network, where a protein ($P$) can exist in a monomer and a dimer form.
 The protein is produced at a constant rate from its mRNA, which is also produced at a constant rate.